Using and Interpreting ConceptsFinding Area In Exercises 17–22, f... | Channels for Pearson+

 Area Under the Curve

-In statistics, the area under the curve (AUC) of a probability distribution represents the probability of a random variable falling within a certain range.
-For the standard normal distribution, this area can be found using Z-scores and standard normal tables or technology.
-The shaded region in the graph indicates the probability associated with the Z-scores between -0.9 and 0.
+In the context of the normal distribution, the area under the curve represents the probability of a random variable falling within a particular range.
+The total area under the curve is equal to 1, and specific areas can be calculated using z-scores and standard normal distribution tables or technology.
+This concept is fundamental for understanding probabilities and making inferences about populations based on sample data.

 Recommended video: